 So, today we’re going to break down everything you need out of a good fly rod for steelhead.

-Best Steelhead Fly Rod: Our top picks in each category
+Best Steelhead Fly Rod: Our Top Picks in Each Category

-Douglas has been making stellar fly rods for years, and the small company’s work is finally starting to pay off in spades.
-Their rods have won plenty of awards and accolades, and all of them much deserved.
-Their DXF line of fly rods is economically priced, casts like a dream, and still allow you to do what you need while on the water.
+Douglas has been making stellar fly rods for years, and the small company's work is finally starting to pay off in spades.
+Their rods have won plenty of awards and accolades, and all of them are much deserved.
+Their DXF line of fly rods is economically priced, casts like a dream, and still allows you to do what you need while on the water.

 The Sage X is one of the best fly rods on the market, and in a 10′ 7-weight, it’s a fantastic single-handed rod for steelhead fishing.
-The key to success with steelhead when you’re using a single-handed rod is to have something that’s powerful, but still delicate enough to detect subtle eats.
+The key to success with steelhead, when you’re using a single-handed rod, is to have something that’s powerful but still delicate enough to detect subtle eats.
 That’s why a 7-weight is such a great fly rod for steelhead.
 Add the 10 feet of length, and you have the perfect stick to chase these fish with.

 The biggest difference between steelhead fishing and “regular” trout fishing is the tackle used.
-Since steelhead tend to live in big, wide, deep, and fast rivers that drain into the Pacific Ocean, your usual 9′ 5-weight trout rod won’t get the job done.
+Since steelhead tends to live in big, wide, deep, and fast rivers that drain into the Pacific Ocean, your usual 9′ 5-weight trout rod won’t get the job done.
 You need big, long rods in heavier line weights that can easily cast 100 feet or more.
 This allows you to swing flies through runs where steelhead are likely to hold. e

-Single Handed rods
+Single Handed Rods

 Single-handed fly rods are what most folks are familiar with when they think of fly fishing.
-The best single-handed fly rod for chasing steelhead is going to be a 10-footer, in a 7-weight.
-This gives anglers the reach they need to make extra long roll casts, and the backbone to wrangle in larger fish.
+The best single-handed fly rod for chasing steelhead is going to be a 10-footer in a 7-weight.
+This gives anglers the reach they need to make extra long roll casts and the backbone to wrangle in larger fish.